Modern Slavery Act Transparency Statement

-To ensure appropriate levels or risk awareness in respect of modern slavery and human trafficking, we provide training to relevant members of staff and, in particular, to senior Managers in our Buying Department and our Personnel Department.
+To ensure appropriate levels or risk awareness in respect of modern slavery and human trafficking, we provide training to relevant members of staff and, in particular, to Senior Managers in our Buying Department and our Human Resources Department.
 All Directors in the business have been briefed on the subject.

 Our Effectiveness in Combating Slavery and Human Trafficking

-This statement is made to pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes H I Weldrick’s slavery and human trafficking statement for the current financial year.
+This statement is made to pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes H I Weldrick’s commitment to addressing and mitigating the risk of modern slavery and human trafficking for the financial year to 30 April 2018.

 Signed: Christopher Alcock